The-Log/Development/README.md

 # Development
-All of my projects in high school.
+All of my projects during high school.